SequencingDOTcom/RTP-API-OAuth2/README.md

  * the documentation for each app chain provides a list of all possible API responses.
 The response for most app chains are simply 'Yes' or 'No'.

 Example
-* App Chain: This person likely needs to apply sunscreen with SPF +30 whenever it is sunny or even partly sunny.
+* App Chain: It is very important for this person's health to apply sunscreen with SPF +30 whenever it is sunny or even partly sunny.
 * Possible responses: Yes, No, Insufficient Data, Error

 Resources